mksipe/mksipe/posts/hardenlinuxcore.md

 The article will cover a majority of commonly misconfigured settings in different system files for daily usage of the Linux system.
 This post will also help with restricting available information that may be valuable to a perpetrator.

 ---

+## Background

+The system control file is a file that directly modifies the settings of the running Linux kernel.
+The sysctl.conf file is designed to override the default kernel values.
+These values are essential as they change network settings, kernel settings, security settings, limits, and other potentially sensitive or critical settings.

 ## Table of Contents